Building Babel: Lost in machine translation

 New public service for searching scientific papers

-The ACL Anthology Searchbench is a new public service for search in scientific publications of Computational Linguistics and Language Technology.
+.
 The Searchbench provides sentence-semantic, full-text and bibliographic search in more than 22,000 scanned and native digital PDF form papers up to 50 years old.

 Users can search with subject-predicate-object statements.
 Passives, negation and predicate synonyms are resolved in semantic search.
 Search results can be highlighted in the original PDF with Acrobat.
 There is also a graphical citation browser that can be reached from the document view in the "Citations" tab.
 By clicking on the labeled edges between papers, users can see citations in their context.
 Online help is available.